hasura/graphql-engine/docs/graphql/manual/actions/derive.rst

 from an external source.
 Actions can be used to achieve this.

-To help with creation of such actions, Hasura lets you derive an action from an existing mutation by:
+To help with creation of such actions, Hasura lets you derive an action from an existing query or a mutation by:

 - Auto-generating the GraphQL types defining the action
-- Generating the handler code to delegate the action back to the original mutation after executing some business logic
+- Generating the handler code to delegate the action back to the original query/mutation after executing some business logic

 Generate derived action GraphQL types
 -------------------------------------

-Hasura can generate the relevant GraphQL types required to define an action given a mutation request.
+Hasura can generate the relevant GraphQL types required to define an action given a GraphQL operation.

 For example, let's say we would like to derive an action from the mutation: